 So we got together and made a plan – we are going to expand Nutmeg’s existing one-person landscaping business in to a much larger corporation so that we can not only create more regenerative ecological landscapes but also provide more well-paying jobs.
 We knew growing a business during the pandemic, when many businesses were closing, was unconventional, if not straight up dangerous.

 “In the midst of every crisis, lies great opportunity.” – Albert Einstein

 However, this also meant new opportunities that were once unavailable, have now become available.
 People who spend a lot of money on maintaining their landscapes may consider switching to low maintenance, low cost ecoscapes.
 People who want to mitigate climate change may want their yards to absorb carbon instead of emit carbon.
 People who are worried about food security may want to grow their own food forests.

 An ecoscaping business also made perfect sense, because we each were experts in a required skill.
-Megan knew plants like the back of her hands.
+Nutmeg knew plants like the back of her hands.
 Lotus had extensive experience in communication and customer management.
 I could build a website and knew my way around legal and corporate systems.

 Nico had camera equipment and could shoot professional pictures and videos.
 Khalila knew about bookkeeping.
 Maggie had marketing experience.
 And many more gardeners who were ready to get their hands dirty.
 Much like the forest and home ecosystem, this work ecosystem also amplified the strength of each participant, generating a greater impact.
 The whole is greater than the sum of its parts.

 More importantly, we already knew how to work as a team, because we had been living together as a team.
 We were experienced in making quick group decisions.
 We knew how to delegate and collaborate.
 We trusted and took care of each other.

 We choose to incorporate as a cooperative, an employee-owned company, where workers have equal voice and stake in the company.
 Our wages are fair.
 Our work environment is healthy.
 And we all share the same vision: